hakmad/notes/certifications/security+.md

 allowing an attacker to carry out injection attacks, DoS/DDoS attacks and so on.

-Resource exhaustion: an attack where a computer resource (e.g. a server or application) is deliberately crashed, caused to hang or otherwise interfered with which prevents legitimate users from accessing the resources as they are exhausted.
+Resource sxhaustion: an attack where a computer resource (e.g. a server or application) is deliberately crashed, caused to hang or otherwise interfered with which prevents legitimate users from accessing the resources as they are exhausted.